altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Hyaa!?"<br/>

-Eric who was sitting on the chair jumped.
+Eric who was sitting on the chair jumped.<br/>

-That squeal was just like a girl -- Regis thought.
+That squeal was just like a girl -- Regis thought.<br/>

 "...
 Erm...
 What's wrong?
 Why are you in my room?"<br/>